reedes/vim-quotable/README.markdown

 ## Entering special characters

-Sometimes you must enter special characters (like typographical quotes) manually, such as in a search expression.
+Sometimes you must enter special characters (like typographic quotes) manually, such as in a search expression.
 You can do so through Vim’s digraphs or via your operating system’s keyboard shortcuts.